NomicFoundation/hardhat/packages/buidler-etherscan/README.md

 Running `yarn test` will run every test located in the `test/` folder.
 They use [mocha](https://mochajs.org) and [chai](https://www.chaijs.com/), but you can customize them.

+You can run only integration tests with `yarn run test:integration` and unit with `yarn run test:unit`.

+For integration tests, it is required to set env (.env file) variable `WALLET_PRIVATE_KEY` with ropsten wallet private key.

 We recommend creating unit tests for your own modules, and integration tests for the interaction of the plugin with Buidler and its dependencies.

 ## Linting and autoformat